 If you are a pet owner, you probably talk to your furry friends.
-Depending on the type of animal, there are varying degrees with how much they understand.
+Depending on the type of animal, there are varying degrees to how much they understand.
 But you may be surprised: the average dog can comprehend up to 165 words.

 And your pet has different methods of communicating back with you, through gestures like jumping around when excited.
 But have you ever wondered what it would be like if your pet could use language to communicate?